 Dr. Lee was also writing articles and granting interviews, but they were equally “ineffective” in generating media buzz.
 My frustration turned more and more toward the news media.
-The raging sea that is the Trump administration rolled on – damaging democratic institutions, diplomatic relationships, and long-term policy along the way – for reasons that can only be explained under the umbrella of Malignant Narcissism.
-Everything Mental Health Experts feared was coming true.
-Even worse, we were helpless to stop it.
+The raging sea that is the Trump administration rolled on, damaging democratic institutions, diplomatic relationships, and long-term policy along the way, for reasons that can only be explained under the umbrella of Malignant Narcissism.
+Everything Mental Health Experts predicted was coming true.
+Even worse, it appeared we were helpless to stop it.

 In July 2019, reports surfaced that Donald Trump had approved a military strike on Iran, then pulled back the last minute.
-I started another article, “This breaking news, if true, should terrify everyone.”
-But the impeachment process was just getting underway and it was quickly forgotten.
+I started another article.
+“This breaking news, if true, should terrify everyone,” I wrote at the time.
+But the impeachment process was just getting underway and the incident was quickly forgotten.

-If by now the America people felt they were being jostled from crisis to crisis, it was no accident – not because Donald Trump was deliberately creating them, but because he was impulsive, reactionary, disorganized and thoughtless.
+If by now the America people felt they were being jostled from crisis to crisis, it was no accident – not because Donald Trump was deliberately creating them, but because he was impulsive, reactionary, disorganized and selfish.
 There is no “method to Trump’s madness” – only madness.
 I always find it comical when reporters attempt to psychoanalyze the President.
 There’s a term in psychotherapy called “use of self.”
-We all know what’s going on in Donald Trump’s head because we’ve been living it for 4yrs!
-Does any of this feel strategic to you?!
+We all know what’s going on in Donald Trump’s head because we’ve been living it for the last 4yrs!
+Does any of this feel strategic to you???

 By this time, one of the most troubling events of Trump’s tenure had occurred.
 Without consulting his Secretary of State, Director of National Security, Director of Defense Intelligence, military leaders or allies, Trump unilaterally withdrew US Special Forces from northern Syria.
 The weight of this news was crushing.
 It felt almost personal.
-As I thought about all those Kurdish families and the betrayal they must have felt, I couldn’t help feeling I had let them down in some way.
+As I thought about all those Kurdish families and the betrayal they must have felt, I couldn’t help feeling I had personally let them down.

 Over the course of Trump’s presidency, news outlets solicited experts in law, national security, military service and, most recently of course, medicine.
 I was used to the stigma, even dismissal, of the mental health profession, but this was gut-punching.
 By now, Donald Trump’s mental instability was not only out in plain site, the country was reaping untold damage from it.
 Malignant Narcissism was the one common denominator.
-“Why,” I ruminated, “was Congress and the press still refusing to talk about it?
-Was mental health held in such contempt, we didn’t even deserve a seat at the table?”
+“Why,” I ruminated, “was Congress and the press still refusing to talk about it?”
+Was mental health held in such contempt that we didn’t even deserve a seat at the table?